Explore small-town Florida reminiscent of simpler days past by heading to the Sunshine State’s northeast coast.

 The heart of Amelia Island, Fernandina Beach, was chosen by Southern Living magazine as one of the South’s “Best Small-Town Getaways” — a town that makes one “feel welcome for a weekend or a lifetime.”
 Fernandina was also selected by Coastal Living magazine as a “Best Little Beach Town.”

-Fernandina’s charming Centre Street and surrounding 50-plus block historic district is a must-see when visiting Amelia Island.
+Fernandina’s Centre Street and surrounding 55-plus block historic district is a must-see when visiting Amelia Island.
 It’s a southern town on the riverfront with wonderful Victorian-era architecture (dating back to the mid-to-late 1800s and early 1900s).
 Enjoy fine dining restaurants, pubs, boutiques, art galleries, and antiques, anchored by the Fernandina Harbor Marina on the Amelia River.
-(Folks gather at the riverfront in the early evening, one of the best places to watch a beautiful sunset at the docks or from Brett’s rocking chair porch at the marina).
+(Folks gather at the riverfront in the early evening, one of the best spots to watch a beautiful sunset.)

-Popular downtown venues and activities include Fernandina Fantastic Fudge, the Palace Saloon (Florida’s oldest continually-operated drinking establishment), the Florida House Inn (Florida’s oldest surviving hotel), historic tours led by Amelia Island Museum docents, ghost tours, horse and carriage tours, trolley tours, and boat tours by Amelia River Cruises (nature-eco, sunset cruises and more on the river).
+Popular downtown venues and activities include Fernandina Fantastic Fudge, the Palace Saloon (Florida’s oldest continually-operated drinking establishment), the Florida House Inn (Florida’s oldest surviving hotel), historic tours led by Amelia Island Museum docents, ghost tours, horse-drawn carriage tours, trolley tours, and boat tours (nature and sunset cruises on the river).